ardaku/whoami/.github/PULL_REQUEST_TEMPLATE/fix_issue.md

-Fix #0 <!-- Please fill in with appropriate issue number -->
+Fixes #0 <!-- Please fill in with appropriate issue number -->

 <!-- Please describe changes in the PR here -->
 <!--- Check CONTRIBUTING.md for more information-->